AGENTS

 2. Go to Settings → On-chain agent registry.

-3. Click Publish next to a chain (Base recommended, sub-cent gas).
+3. Click Publish next to a chain.
+Base recommended (sub-cent gas).

 Your manifest

-Tab serves the canonical manifest at /api/agent-registry/manifest/[handle].
-It looks like this:
+Tab serves the canonical manifest at /api/agent-registry/manifest/[handle]:

 {